-After Sapphire is running and has created the three initial windows and the pointer, the Spice shell (command interpreter) is ready to accept command lines and execute them.
+After Sapphire is running and has created the three initial windows and the pointer, you will be asked to login.
+See section 6.1 for more information on logging in.
+At this point the Spice shell (command interpreter) is ready to accept command lines and execute them.
 However, before learning about the shell, you must learn and become comfortable with a few conventions used to specify directories and file names.